IDEA-FinAI/RagVL/README.md

 5. Place the `MMQA_imgs/` and `train_img/` into `RagLLaVA/finetune/tasks/`.

-6. Place the `val_image/` into `RagLLaVA/datasets/` .
+6. Place the `val_image/` into `RagLLaVA/datasets/`.

 ## Evaluation
-To eval RagLLaVA on WebQA / MultimodalQA, you can employ the following command:
+To evaluate RagLLaVA on WebQA / MultimodalQA, you can employ the following command:

 ```
 python webqa_pipeline.py \  # same arguments on mmqa_pipeline.py